christophmschaefer/miluphcuda/utils/postprocessing/fast_identify_fragments_and_calc_aggregates/QuickStart.md

         ./fast_identify_fragments -?
 for details on usage options.

+The output is written to a text file, with one line per fragment.
+Check the file header for the exact format.

 calc_aggregates
 ---------------
-Based on the output of `fast_identify_fragments` (typically a .frag file), this tool computes gravitationally bound collections of fragments, referred to as _aggregates_.
+Based on the output of `fast_identify_fragments`, this tool computes gravitationally bound collections of fragments, referred to as *aggregates*.
+The data on fragments is parsed as a text file containing one fragment per line, which is just the output file format of `fast_identify_fragments` (typically a .frag file).

-The final mass, composition and kinetics of the largest + optionally the second-largest aggregate(s) can be computed via an iterative solver.
+It computes the final mass, composition and kinetics of the largest, and optionally also the second-largest aggregate(s).
+Fragments can be only part of one aggregate.
+The procedure is based on an iterative solver, which tests whether fragments are gravitationally bound to some aggregate and adds or removes them until convergence for the whole aggregate.

 Two, three, or four different materials are currently supported.

 Check

         ./calc_aggregates -?
 for details on usage options.